twitchmatic/twitchmatic.github.io/index.md

 * * *

->Charis my love, here are just a few of the many things that make me think of you and all that you bring into the world:
+>Amy my love, here are just a few of the many things that make me think of you and all that you bring into the world:

 >My great hope is to laugh as much as I cry; to get my work done and try to love somebody and have the courage to accept the love in return.  - Maya Angelou